Addis777/Ai_image_generation_api/README.md

 ## Changelog

 Stay up to date with the latest changes and improvements to the API.
 Check out the [Changelog](#) to see the full history of the AI Image Generator and Editor Python API.

-## Tests

-Integration and unit tests are available to ensure the reliability and functionality of the API.
-You can run these tests individually or collectively.
-To get started, follow the instructions in the [Testing Guide](#).

-## Release Process

-If you're interested in contributing to or releasing new versions of this API, follow the release process outlined in the [Release Guide](#).
-It covers packaging new releases, updating version numbers, and notifying the community about changes.

----